warrendeleon/rn-warrendeleon/docs/planning/tasks/TASK-251-root-detection-rntl-tests.md

 ## Implementation Details

-The SecurityWarningModal and SecurityStatusIndicator components already have comprehensive test suites included in their task files (TASK-249 and TASK-250).
+The SecurityWarningModal and SecurityStatusIndicator components already have full test suites included in their task files (TASK-249 and TASK-250).
 This task consolidates and extends those tests to ensure complete coverage.

 ### Additional Integration Tests